uc-r/uc-r.github.io/datawrangling/project/final_project.md

 - **Exploratory Data Analysis**: I do not expect you to do any sophisticated analytic techniques; rather, I want you to explore the data set you obtained and try to uncover some interesting insights.
 I expect you to report some basic summary statistics of the data sliced and diced in different ways along with reporting findings with plots *and* tables.
 - **Summary**: Provide a concluding paragraph that summarizes your findings.

+I expect your report to tell a story with the data.
+I do not want you to just report some statistics that you find but, rather, to provide a coherent narrative of your findings.
 An example of the type of report that I am looking for can be seen [here](https://rpubs.com/bradleyboehmke/final_project_example).
 When you turn in your report I will require two things:

 1. The HTML file that you will produce when you knit your R Markdown report
 2. The .Rmd file you write your report in.
 I expect the .Rmd file to be executable on its own; thus I should be able to take your .Rmd file (without any required files such as a .csv data file) and run it on my computer and produce the exact same results that you produced in your HTML report.

+Any additional details regarding the final project will be provided in class.